fbpx

 • Temporary migration numbers, including international students, are also to be reduced by roughly a third overall over the next three years

 Canada held a federal election on 28 April 2025, through which the Liberal Party was returned to a minority government under Prime Minister Mark Carney.
-The Prime Minister was quick to signal that immigration remains a priority policy area for the new government.
-In his first press conference following the election, Mr Carney said that the government will continue in the direction established under previous Liberal administration and will maintain reduced immigration targets for both permanent and temporary migrants over the next three years.
+The prime minister was quick to signal that immigration remains a priority policy area for the new government.
+In his first press conference following the election, Mr Carney said that the government will continue in the direction established under the previous Liberal administration and will maintain reduced immigration targets for both permanent and temporary migrants over the next three years.

 Canada’s strategic immigration plan for 2025–2027 includes phased reductions to permanent resident targets, and, for the first time, specific targets for temporary residents, including international students and temporary foreign workers.
-The latter is particularly significant as, until the current plan (and notwithstanding the caps on foreign student enrolment introduced in 2024), there had never been any limits on temporary migration to Canada.
+The latter is particularly significant as until the current plan (and notwithstanding the caps on foreign student enrolment introduced in 2024), there had never been any limits on temporary migration to Canada.

 Under the current plan, Immigration, Refugees and Citizenship Canada (IRCC) is targeting 395,000 permanent resident admissions in 2025, decreasing to 380,000 in 2026 and 365,000 in 2027.
 Each of these annual targets represents a significant reduction from IRCC's previous plans, which had originally aimed to add 500,000 permanent residents per year.